-If adding and/or dropping a course changes your number of credits, your tuition will be reassessed at that new rate.
+If adding and/or dropping a classes changes your number of credits, your tuition will be reassessed at that new rate.
 When this reassessment happens after you’ve been billed for tuition, you will either be billed by the Bursar’s Office for the increase in your tuition (when adding credits) or refunded the decrease in your tuition (when dropping credits, although the amount of the refund depends on when you drop the course).

 There are many important conditions and exceptions, so please read on for a full explanation.